obsidiansystems/android-activity/README.md

 at the GHCi prompt.

-Point your web browser at [a link](localhost:8000) and everything should work.
+Point your web browser at [localhost:8000](localhost:8000) and everything should work.

 Feel free to edit the frontend and backend directories as you see fit.